afanou-jefferson/AirPurIonic/README.md

 **VII.
 Features**
 - GoogleMap
-- Map focus on mobile eolocalisation
+- Map focus on mobile geolocalisation
 - Show informations when you clicked on marker
 - Hide informations when you're dragging
 - Change the map type
+- Offline Mockup Marker for testPurpose without the back-end.

 **Please support this activity.